Interview Query

 Note: This should be done without using the NumPy built-in functions.

-Before you jump into this deviation coding problem, first define how you will compute the standard deviation without using the NumPy function.
-This means we have to build a function to calculate the standard deviation through the formula.
+Before jumping into this deviation coding problem, define how you will compute the standard deviation without using the NumPy function.
+This means we must build a function to calculate the standard deviation through the formula.

 3. Write a function decreasing_values to return an array of integers so that the subsequent integers in the array get filtered out if they are less than an integer in a later index of the array.